Eye Care Survey for Adults with Learning Disabilities and/or Autism

 The survey is open from 20 December 2019 to 16 February 2020.
 You can take the online survey here or download a copy of the Easy Read version.
 The Easy Read version can be emailed to firstname.lastname@example.org or posted to 896 Christchurch Road, Bournemouth BH7 6DL.

 When is the report available?

-The report will be published in March 2020.
-If you'd like to receive a copy when it is available, you can sign up by emailing us email@example.com.
+The report will be published in March 2020 on our website.
+If you'd like to receive a copy when it is available, you can sign up by emailing email@example.com.

 Where can I get more information about eye care and tests?

-If you have any questions, would like to be involved or receive updates on when the survey is live, please contact Clarissa O'Connell, Public and Patient Involvement Officer on 07970 168 240 or email firstname.lastname@example.org
+If you have any questions or would like to get involved, please contact Clarissa O'Connell on 07970 168 240 or email firstname.lastname@example.org.